Generic Name: atezolizumab (A te zoe LIZ ue mab)

 Atezolizumab is also used to treat non-small cell lung cancer that has spread to other parts of the body.

-Atezolizumab is usually given after other cancer medicines have been tried without success.
+Atezolizumab is usually given after other treatments have failed.

 Atezolizumab may also be used for purposes not listed in this medication guide.